SkylineCommunications/dataminer-docs-connectors/connector/doc/TAG_Video_Systems_MCM-9000.md

 On this page, the **Channel Events Overview** table displays all channel events.
 Buttons are available to clear old inactive events.

-There is also an option to auto-clear the table by a certain limit that can be chosen by the user.
-From version 1.1.6.X, the auto-clear option is activated by default.
+There is also an option to auto-clear the table depending on a limit that you can configure.
+From version 1.1.6.x onwards, this auto-clear option is activated by default.

 By right-clicking, you can acknowledge channel events.